Torsion-Audio/Scyclone/README.md

 Scyclone provides an intuitive signal flow, empowering the user to seamlessly influence the neural audio synthesis of the models with pre-processing effects:

-- Transient Designer: Shape the attack and sustain of the audio and tailoring it to your preferences
+- Transient Controller: Shape the attack and sustain of the audio and tailoring it to your preferences
 - Low-/High-Cut Filter: Refine the frequency range of your input audio for a more focused sound

 After the synthesis, you can further enrich the audio with these additional options: